WalletScrutiny/WalletScrutinyCom/_hardware/storecold.md

 ## Verdict

-The overall presentation of the website plus the social media presence (or lack of) seem to indicate that this is an **unreleased** product.
+The overall presentation of the website plus the social media presence (or lack thereof) seem to indicate that this is an **unreleased** product.
 We emailed them to be sure and await their feedback.

-We also checked the [domain registration information](https://www.eurodns.com/whois-search/io-domain-name) for StoreCold.io, and found that it was registered 2020-10-19.
-It will expire on 2022-10-19.
+Given the page [is around since October 2020](https://www.whois.com/whois/storecold.io) there is remarkably little to be found about this product.